Cooler On The Coast - KION546

 Tuesday: Mostly sunny with a few low clouds on the coast.
 Slightly cooler for coastal areas with highs in the 60s, but continued warm inland with upper 70s to low 90s.
 Breezy for most areas in the afternoon.

+Overnight: Patchy low clouds push back in around the coast.
+Expect lows in the 40s for most areas, but 50s up in the hills.

+Wednesday: A few low clouds on the coast, otherwise sunny.
+Persistent temperatures with highs in the 60s on the coast and upper 70s to low 90s.
+Breezy for inland valleys in the afternoon.

 Extended: Low clouds will increase on the coast by mid-week, accompanied by cooler temperatures.
 Inland areas will continue floating along on the warm side.
-A weak weather system next weekend will finally cool inland areas, however.
-Conditions look to remain dry outside of any drizzle from the low clouds.
+A weak weather system this weekend will finally cool inland areas, however.
+There is a very slight chance of precipitation with this system—most likely from drizzle, but there is also an outside chance of a light shower.

 -------------------------------------------------------------------------